scratch-ed/itch/README.md

 ## Running the judge

-This repo contains a few test exercises and test plans, located respecitvely in `./tests/projects` and `./tests/plans`.
+This repo contains a few test exercises and test plans, located respectively in `./tests/projects` and `./tests/plans`.
 You need to create a `config.js` file.
 You can copy `config.example.js` to get a configuration.
 A configuration file looks like this:

 ```js
 // config.js